c1ph0r-git/meshx/README.md

 # MeshX: Solar-Powered Dual-Band LoRa Bridge

 **MeshX** is an autonomous, off-grid cross-band repeater and protocol bridge designed for MeshCore and Meshtastic communication networks.
 The name derives from **Mesh** (mesh networking) and **X**, representing both the cross-section between frequency bands and firmwares and an adaptable platform variable.
-Powered by a 5V 1W solar panel and a 2000mAh single-cell Li-ion/LiPo battery, MeshX enables continuous remote relay capabilities with extreme power efficiency.
+MeshX enables continuous remote relay capabilities with extreme power efficiency.

+Author: c1ph0r

 ---